top of page

 Surprising Finds:

-📍 Cinevilla - built as the film set for the historical drama Defenders of Riga | 2004† the complex is a complete replica of
+📍 Cinevilla | Slampe - built as a film set for the historical drama Defenders of Riga | 2004† the complex is a complete

-possible to visit the set and even spend the night in one of the replica buildings
+farmland.
+It is possible to visit the set and even spend the night in one of the replica buildings

 📍 Pirts 📸 - Latvian saunas (wet) to purify body & spirit, most with pirtniek, trained sauna experts.
 An amazing